OpenSilver/OpenSilver.Documentation/documentation/general/internals-how-it-works.md

 ![Simulator Visual Tree](/images/11.VisualTree.png "The Simulator visual tree inspector")

-Its internal operation is as follows: when the Simulator launches, it loads the DLL of the OpenSilver application via an “Assembly.Load”.
+Its internal operation is as follows: when the Simulator launches, it starts the application via an "Activator.CreateInstance".
 This is possible because the application DLL is .NET Standard compatible.
-Then, the Simulator applies some C# reflection to inspect the content of the DLL and to find the entry point of the application, which is usually the class "App" defined in "App.xaml.cs".
-Once found, it instantiates it, and it launches the application in the .NET Framework context.
+Then, the Simulator instantiates several methods in the application to handle interops and to analyze the components tree.
+Finally, the application is running in the .NET Framework context.

 All HTML and CSS manipulations are redirected by the Simulator to the embedded browser (chromium) via C# <-> JavaScript interops (see corresponding section).
 JavaScript events are connected to C# events.